-The indexation method is one of the ways to calculate your capital gain if you bought a CGT asset before 11.45am (by legal time in the ACT) on 21 September 1999.
+The indexation method is one of the ways to calculate your capital gain if you bought a CGT asset before 11.45am AEST on 21 September 1999.
 This method allows you to increase the cost base by applying an indexation factor to each item of expenditure in your cost base (based on increases in the CPI up to September 1999).